Member Account

 The International Spy Museum has announced upcoming events for June, including Dr. Jackie Uí Chionna discussing a lesser known Bletchley Park codebreaker, whose very secret life was unknown to even her closest contacts, detailed in her book Queen of Codes: Emily Anderson, The Secret Life of Britain’s Greatest Female Codebreaker (June 4).
 An exclusive free virtual program for Spy Museum members is coming up on June 11, The War in Ukraine & The OSINT Revolution, to coincide with a new online exhibit about the variety of ways in which OSINT is conducted.
 If you love a good brunch...

-Released to the publicmembers on 27 May 2025
+Released to the publicmembers on 24 June 2025

-Run time: 20 minutes with many Q&As
+Run time: 46 minutes

 To view our other publicly available AFIO Now videos, please visit our YouTube page .
 To listen to the AFIO Now series as audio only, please visit our Podcast page.
 "AFIO Now" Interviews and Podcasts are sponsored by Northwest Financial Advisors.